-Today I’m excited to have Jillian, writer of A Mom With a Lesson Plan posting.
-She is one of my go-to blogs for uncomplicated educational kids activities.
+Today I’m excited to have Jill, writer of Confidence Meets Parenting.
+She is one of my go-to blogs for uncomplicated parenting advice.
 Make sure you pay her a visit! ~Alissa

 My husband and I were talking over dinner on a date night when I complimented him on how patient he’s been with the kids.
 The compliment was something I had thought about a few times, but never said out loud.
 I don’t know why, I guess it just hadn’t occurred to me.

 He picked up the conversation before the sentence was even all the way out of my mouth.
 I was surprised at how easily he received the compliment.
 Patience with the kids was something he had intentionally been working on (little did I know).
 I was basically reaffirming a conversation he’d been having with himself.

 We went on with enjoying the quiet evening and I didn’t think much more about it until a couple weeks later.
 Hubby was on the phone with a friend (and even though I swear I wasn’t eavesdropping 😉 ) I overheard him causally repeat the compliment.

 Hmmm.
 Now that really got my attention.
 Of course he knows I think he’s a good dad.
 A great dad even.
 But just like with kids, hearing a specific example makes all the difference.

 As a Mom who is drawn to parenting and kid stuff, I spent days figuring out how this really breaks down for parents.
 Here’s what I came up with…